U.S. Visa from Indonesia

 - Visa Application Fee: Your application fee is dependent on the type of visa you are applying for.
 For non-petition visas, like the B types and student visas, you will need to pay a 160 U.S. dollar fee.
 For those that are applying for temporary work visas, you will need to pay a petition-based fee of 190 U.S. dollars.

 - Visa Issuance Fee: After you receive your visa, you may need to pay an issuance fee.
 The U.S. Department of State provides you with a list of fees broken down by country.
 Use the table to determine how much you may need pay, if you have to pay at all.

 Insurance While in the U.S.

 Atlas America insurance is an excellent way to protect yourself against the high cost of medical treatment in America.
-Medical insurance comes in many variations from many companies in the U.S. Atlas America insurance from HCC Medical Insurance allows you the security of knowing you are covered by a company that has been taking care of American visitors from Indonesia for 15 years.
+Medical insurance comes in many variations from many companies in the U.S. Atlas America insurance from HCC Medical Insurance allows you the security of knowing you are covered by a company that has been taking care of American visitors from Indonesia for many years.

 Key Health Benefits for US Visitors from Indonesia

 |Covered Benefits||Included with Atlas Travel® insurance|